choojs/nanocomponent/README.md

   elements that render both in the browser and in Node.
 - `this._loaded`: boolean if the element is currently loaded on the DOM.
 - `this._onload`: reference to the [on-load][on-load] library.
+- `this.props`: current state properties
+- `this.oldProps`: previous state properties

 ### `DOMNode|placeholder = Nanocomponent.prototype.render()`
 Create an instance of the component.
 Calls `prototype._render()` if